-Section 11.28, (which again is in relation to reviews, but deemed relevant) It is envisaged that licensing authorities, the police, the Home Office (Immigration Enforcement) and other law enforcement agencies, which are responsible authorities, will use the review procedures effectively to deter such activities and crime.
+Section 11.28, (which again is in relation to reviews, but deemed relevant) It is envisaged that licensing authorities, the police, the Home Office

+(Immigration Enforcement) and other law enforcement agencies, which are responsible authorities, will use the review procedures effectively to deter such activities and crime.
 Where reviews arise and the licensing authority determines that the crime prevention objective is undermined through the premises being used to further crimes, it is expected that revocation of the licence - even in the first instance - should be seriously considered.

-The City of Lincoln Council statement of licensing policy (2024 - 2029) has also been considered and the following points are deemed relevant to this application:
+South Kesteven District Council statement of licensing policy (2021 - 2026) also raises the following points that are deemed relevant to this application: